Department:School of Education and Social Care

-Her current research includes work with self-help/mutual aid groups in the community, training and supporting citizen researchers and more recently how the use of participatory arts can improve wellbeing in a variety of health contexts.
+Her current research includes work with self-help/mutual aid groups in the community, training and supporting citizen researchers and more recently how the use of participatory arts can improve wellbeing in a variety of health and social care contexts.
 Carol leads and contributes to a number of regional, national and internationally funded projects in relation to these areas.

 Carol's subject and methodological interests are complementary; both aimed at putting direct experience of health and social care situations at the heart of research.
 Self-help/mutual aid groups and organisations are based on the knowledge built through peers sharing their life experience and coping strategies.
 Carol is exploring the distinctive contribution that a collective knowledge base, developed in groups or organisations over time, can make to our understandings and conceptualisations of health and social care conditions.
 She specialises in undertaking and supporting participatory forms of research including action research that engages citizens and practitioners as co-researchers in the research process.

 Carol would be pleased to consider supervising doctoral students with the following research interests/topics:

 Carol contributes methodological sessions to the doctoral (PhD and Doctorate) training programmes primarily on participatory and action research approaches plus cross-national studies.
 In addition, she inputs to a variety of module sessions based on the findings of recent research.